JackyFei/learning/algorithms/readme.md

 * coursera algorithms

-The algorithms course from coursera, and the dotnet core C# implementation for the algorithms.
+The algorithms course from coursera\princeton and the dotnet core C# implementation for the algorithms.